 Soncike lives in Canada and her study partner lives in Italy, there is a 6 hour time difference so she uses a schedule for calls and advises splitting the workload up.
 The duo each choose certain chapters from their study material to be responsible for.

-The discussion forums on our student portal (VLE) is a good starting point to find a partner or send out a call to join a group.
-You can also go onto our LinkedIn channel to engage with fellow students.
+The discussion forums on your programme's Virtual Learning Environment (VLE) is a good starting point to find a partner or send out a call to join a group.
+Access the VLE via the Student Portal.
+Or go onto our LinkedIn channel to engage with your fellow students.

-One of our student’s, Iman connected with fellow students via the VLE forums and from that set up a Skype group for each of the modules for BSc Politics and International Relations.
+One of our student’s, Iman connected with fellow students via a VLE forum and from that set up a Skype group for each of the modules for BSc Politics and International Relations.

 Iman said the hardest part was dealing with different time zones.
 The group persisted and managed to Skype call once a week.
-Iman said it worked best with two to five people and then they used the VLE forums to post follow ups.
-Her best tip was to come prepared to the Skype meetings to make the most of the time.
+It worked best with two to five people and then they used the VLE forums to post follow ups.
+Iman's top tip was to come prepared to the Skype meetings to make the most of the time.